 In 2017, hospital staff suffered 51,380 work-related injuries and illnesses that caused employees to miss work.
 These injuries occurred at an incidence rate of 129.8 cases per 10,000 full-time workers—45% higher than the rate for all occupations (89.4 cases per 10,000 workers).

 In terms of employees missing work due to injury or illness, it’s more hazardous to work in a hospital than in construction or manufacturing.
 Additionally, these numbers don’t account for injuries that go unreported or when an employee continues to work despite an injury.

-The causes of injury: What role does violence play?
+The causes of injury: What role does violence against nurses and other hospital staff play?

 The most common injuries are caused by overexertion and bodily reactions, including motions of lifting, lowering, or repetitive motions.
 Sprains, strains, and tears are the most common symptoms that require time off from work.
 These injuries are likely related to patient handling.